 Sprinkler Irrigation Method

-When the irrigation water applied to the land in the form of a spray, somewhat as in artificially rain through a network of pipes and pumps, then this technique or method is known as sprinkler irrigation method.
-It is also sometimes known as overhead irrigation.
+When the irrigation water is applied to the land in the form of a spray, somewhat like artificial rain through a network of pipes and pumps, then this technique or method is known as sprinkler irrigation method or sprinkler irrigation system.
+It is also known as overhead irrigation.

-This types of irrigation method can be used for all the crops (except rice and jute) and for all types of soils (except heavy soil with very low infiltration rates).
+The sprinkler irrigation system can be utilised for all the crops (except rice and jute) and for all types of soils (except heavy soil with very low infiltration rates).

-Following 13 advantages and disadvantages of sprinkler irrigation are described below:
+Following are the 15 advantages and disadvantages of sprinkler irrigation method:

 Advantages of Sprinkler Irrigation

-- Borders, field channels, etc. does not require, so a lot of lands area is available for cropping.
+3. Borders, field channels, etc. are not required, so a lot of land area is available for cropping.

-- There is no need for land preparation, so labor costs are much lower.
+5. There is no need for land preparation, so labour costs are much lower.

-- In sprinkler irrigation method, the time and amount of use of fertilizer can be better controlled.
+7. In the sprinkler irrigation method, the time and amount of use of fertilizer can be better controlled.

 Disadvantages of Sprinkler Irrigation

-- Under the windy conditions and high temperatures, the efficiency of water distribution and water application is less.
+1. Under the windy conditions, the efficiency of water distribution and water application is less.